 The surge in Biden’s support is happening alongside increased support for Democratic House and Senate candidates, as the Republican party sheds voters.
 Biden is winning 65 percent of the vote among GOP defectors, as are 60 percent of the named Senate candidates — and there is a still room for growth.

 The Center for Voter Information (CVI) is a non-profit and non-partisan civic engagement organization dedicated to providing voters with the impartial information they need to make an informed decision and cast their ballot.
-Its focus is the Rising American Electorate—the people of color, young people and unmarried women who together represent 64% of the people who can vote in America.
+Its focus is the New American Majority—the people of color, young people and unmarried women who together represent 64% of the people who can vote in America.
 Together, the Voter Participation Center and CVI have helped more than 5 million voters register and get to the polls in the group’s history, and run the nation’s largest mail-based and digital voter registration and turnout programs.

 See the Data